wp-plugins/listly/readme.txt

 == Description ==

-Plugin to deeply & easily integrate numbered lists on Wordpress & beyond.
+Integrate numbered lists on Wordpress & beyond.
 Beyond commenting, Listly lets your audience actively contribute to your blog posts, while you retain control.

 Benefits of Authoring / Moderating / Administering List Posts with/via Listly: